Mini-Pupillage

 Due to the sensitive nature of our work applicants must be aged 18 or over.
 Applicants need to be undertaking, or have undertaken, a degree course, the GDL or BPC.
 We usually receive more applications than we are able to accommodate so priority will be given to those candidates who are undertaking, or have undertaken, a Law Degree or equivalent.

 We encourage mini-pupillage applications from candidates from all backgrounds, especially from people under-represented at the Bar.
 We are committed to ensuring that the Bar is an accessible profession, open to those with ability regardless of their gender, ethnicity, disability, religion or economic background.
-As part of our commitment to ensuring a diverse Bar, we reserve four mini-pupillages for individuals who meet any of the following criteria:
+As part of our commitment to ensuring a diverse Bar, we reserve 4 mini-pupillages for individuals who meet any of the following criteria:

 • Are from a family where neither parent went to university